bcmdr/reddit-tube/README.md

 # reddit-tube
-Endless viewing of youtube videos on a chosen subreddit.
+View a series of youtube videos from a chosen subreddit.